canonical/netplan/doc/netplan-yaml.md

   - **arp-all-targets** (scalar)

     > Specify whether to use any ARP IP target being up as sufficient for
-    > a slave to be considered up; or if all the targets must be up.
+    > a port to be considered up; or if all the targets must be up.
 This
     > is only used for `active-backup` mode when `arp-validate` is
     > enabled.
 Possible values are `any` and `all`.